Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `component_move <GUID> [-f] <translation>`

-Move specified component.  <translation> is a vector (x,y,z).
+Move specified component.  &lt;translation&gt; is a vector (x,y,z).
 Use '-' for any axis to leave it as is.-f = fast

 ## `component_override_defaults`